AutomationML/AMLEngine2.1/readme.md

 ## News

-Since version 3.3.0 the Aml.Engine core package is also provided on plattforms:
-- .NET 8.0-macos
-- .NET 8.0-maccatalyst
-- .NET 8.0-android
-- .NET 8.0-ios

-The [sample solutions](Samples/readme.md) have been updated to the actual .NET version.
-A new [solution](https://github.com/AutomationML/AMLEngine2.1/tree/master/Samples/AdvancedApplicationTutorial) has been added that shows how to use the AutomationML Library service using examples.
-Among other things, you will learn how to check the validity of a signed AutomationML library.
+The [sample solutions](Samples/readme.md) include new solutions that explain, how to use the AutomationML library service.
+Among other things, it is shown how all documents published by the AutomationML Association can be loaded and used via the `AMLFileService`.

 The AMLEngine2.1 API Reference Guide has been updated and is now available at https://automationml.github.io/AMLEngine2.1/.
-A diagram of the complete CAEX datamodel is included.
+A diagram of the complete CAEX data model is included.
 It can be downloaded from https://automationml.github.io/AMLEngine2.1/media/CAEXClassDiagram.png.

 New Wiki Pages are added:
 - Working with [external libraries and classes](https://github.com/AutomationML/AMLEngine2.1/wiki/Externals).